 1. Take some time to take stock

 You may wish to talk to your trusted circle of family and friends.
-You may also wish to reach out to a therapist.
-Or you may wish to hold this information close to the chest, mulling privately about what it means and what you wish to do.
+You may also want to reach out to a therapist.
+Or you may want to hold this information close to the chest, mulling privately about what it means and what you wish to do.
 Sharing such life-impacting news is up to you.

-The important thing is not to make any decisions rashly.
+The critical thing to remember while getting over infidelity is not to make any decisions rashly.

 3. Your partner should answer all your questions about the affair

-Your partner should understand that this is part of the healing process, even if it is uncomfortable for him/her (and it will be).
+Your partner should understand that this is part of the healing process, even if it is uncomfortable for them (and it will be).